YChen-zzz/Code-for-SPoGInit/README.md

   forward_norm = self.model.print_all_x(x, self.edge)
 ```
 which is in the generate_metrics function.
 Or you could just let the print_all_x directly return the output norm rather than the whole output matrix, then it theoritically will have the same GPU memory with normal initializations.

+We have not incorporate the SPoGInit and the Batch Normalization, and we leave it as a direction for the furture.

+Moreover, you can also try ``RezeroGCN`` in the model.models file, we find that most SPoGInit on ResGCN and gatResGCN results in ``RezeroGCN``.